mzc796/CIS-890-E-Lab-1/README.md

    ```
    pingall
    ```
-   (3) Observe the result and find the reasons:
+   (3) In another system terminal, we check the flow entries of each switch (e.g., s1).
+Observe the result and find the reasons:
    ```
    sudo ovs-ofctl -O OpenFlow13 dump-flows s1
    ```